 MPhil Latin American Studies (MPhil LAS)

 This is a twenty-one-month programme which spans six academic terms, plus a field work project in Latin America (up to 3 months).

 This programme allows students to develop an individual research project informed by interdisciplinary teaching at the LAC and a period of fieldwork in Latin America.
 The programme is ideally suited to those students considering an academic or research-focused career, and is an excellent training for a doctoral degree.

 In their first year, students on this programme will join classes in the various disciplines taught at the LAC (including History, Politics, Sociology, International Relations and Economics), and will be asked to submit two portfolios of essays on subjects of their choice.
 The classes taught may emphasise the specific features of individual countries, but there is also broad comparative coverage of major trends such as authoritarianism and democracy, the economic cycle, the effect of international factors, the evolution of the Left and Right, revolutionary movements, and the effects of neo-liberal economic models.

 In the second year, students complete a 30,000 word thesis.
 The thesis is an in-depth research project, and will train students to apply theory to empirical study of their selected topic.
 A list of past thesis titles is available in the document "MPhil theses on LA up to 2016".
-From the 2018 intake, students will take two further exams in their second year, or by agreement with the relevant department, take a methodology or other paper from an appropriate MPhil in another discipline at Oxford University.
+From the 2018 intake, students will take two further exams in their second year, or by agreement with the relevant department, take a methodology or other papers from an appropriate MPhil in another discipline at Oxford University.
 Students will be required to attend an oral exam.

 A lively programme of LAC seminars and conferences with visiting speakers complements the MPhil programme, and students are encouraged to make the most of these opportunities to meet with and learn from fellow Latin Americanists.